Skeeve/PBibFix/README.md

 All these messages are followed by some more text.

-These issues might not be easy to solve, so please report the on [github](https://github.com/Skeeve/PBibFix/issues).
+These issues might not be easy to solve, so please report them on [github](https://github.com/Skeeve/PBibFix/issues).

-Please describe the issues in German or English, please.
+Describe the issues in German or English, please.

 * *filename*: *errormessage*